harshkpatel/ExpensesTracker/README.md

 2. Add new expense categories as needed
 3. Remove unused categories

-### Receipt Scanning

-1. Navigate to the "Scan" tab
-2. Upload a clear image of your receipt
-3. Review the automatically extracted data
-4. Edit any incorrect information
-5. Click "Save" to add the expense

 ### Data Import/Export

 1. Navigate to the "Settings" tab